colakaist/academic-kickstart2/content/project/cell_devision/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Theoretical Modeling of Cell Devision and the Min System"
+title: "Theoretical Modeling of a Cell Devision and the Min System"
 summary: ""

 authors: []